nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 1. Open the node properties.
 2. Rename the node to &ldquo;Juridical advice&rdquo;.
 3. Define the assignees.
     This time we would like to ask a member of the &ldquo;Internal_ Lawyers&rdquo; user group to comment instead of a specific person.
 Therefore, instead of adding a specific username, you may simply add an assignee and use the prefix &ldquo;group:&rdquo; to specify a user group.
-In this case, we will set the value to &ldquo;`group:Internal_Lawyers`&rdquo;.
+In this case, we will set the value to &ldquo;`group:Internal_Lawyers`&rdquo; and add the "Assignees expression" &ldquo;`NodeVariables["assignees"]`&rdquo;.
 4. Grant the appropriate rights.
     The internal lawyers may not have the necessary rights to read and/or edit a sales proposal document.
 To avoid an exception to be thrown because of this, you need to grant them the appropriate rights on the document that needs juridical advice temporarily.
 This is what the &ldquo;Grant permission to task assignees&rdquo; field is used for.
 In this case, choose the &ldquo;Read & Edit&rdquo; permission to let them modify the document.
 Keep in mind that these rights will only be granted during the operations made on this node, and reverted to their previous state when following a transition to another node.

     ![](https://www.lucidchart.com/publicSegments/view/54eeffd6-6178-4c1e-997e-28dc0a004b79/image.png ?w=450,h=316,border=true)

 #### Configuring the form
+1. Click on the **Variables** tab and add the "juridical_comment" and "hoo_comment" variables to the right column.

-1. Click on the **Form** tab.
+2. Click on the **Form** tab.
-2. Add the &ldquo;juridical_comment&rdquo; field the same way you did with the &ldquo;Technical validation&rdquo; node.
+3. Add the &ldquo;juridical_comment&rdquo; field the same way you did with the &ldquo;Technical validation&rdquo; node.
     ![](https://www.lucidchart.com/publicSegments/view/54ef017a-78e4-4804-9d18-7a9b0a00c10c/image.png ?w=450,border=true)
-3. Add the &ldquo;hoo_comment&rdquo; as well, but make sure to set it as read only.
+4. Add the &ldquo;hoo_comment&rdquo; as well, but make sure to set it as read only.
     ![](https://www.lucidchart.com/publicSegments/view/54ef03a2-27f8-4a9a-8ae3-4c3d0a008a99/image.png ?w=450,border=true)
-4. Click on **Save**.
+5. Click on **Save**.
     ![](https://www.lucidchart.com/publicSegments/view/54ef1cee-7b44-4fd9-81b1-04a30a00c10c/image.png ?w=450,border=true)

 #### Connecting the nodes